exper sex school wage

 of females to the distribution o fwage of males.
 Where do these

-distributions look the same and where do they differ.ggplot(wage)+
+distributions look the same and where do they differ.ggplot(DATA)+

 group_by()